gohugoio/hugo/content/content-management/front-matter.md

 ## Ordering Content Through Front Matter

 You can assign content-specific `weight` in the front matter of your content.
-These values are especially useful for [ordering][] in list views.
-You can use `weight` for ordering of content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
+These values are especially useful for list views.
+You can use `weight` for ordering content and the convention of [`<TAXONOMY>_weight`][taxweight] for ordering content within a taxonomy.
 See [Ordering and Grouping Hugo Lists][ordering] to see the role `weight` in ordering content.

 ## Overriding Global Blackfriday Configuration

-It's possible to set some options for Markdown rendering in a content's front matter as an override to the options set in your site `config`.
+It's possible to set some options for Markdown rendering in a content's front matter as an override to the [BlackFriday rendering options set in your project configuration][config].

-See [Configuration][config] for more information on configuring Blackfriday rendering.

 ## Front Matter Format Specs

+The following are the specs used for Hugo's accepted front matter data formats:

-* [TOML Spec][]
+* [TOML Spec][toml]
-* [YAML Spec][]
+* [YAML Spec][yaml]
-* [JSON Spec][]
+* [JSON Spec][json]

 [aliases]: /content-management/urls/#aliases/
 [archetype]: /content-management/archetypes/
 [bylinktitle]: /templates/lists/#by-link-title
 [config]: /getting-started/configuration/ "Hugo documentation for site configuration"
+[content type]: /content-management/types/
 [contentorg]: /content-management/organization/
-[content type]: /content-management/types/
-[JSON Spec]: /documents/ecma-404-json-spec.pdf "Specification for JSON, JavaScript Object Notation"
+[json]: /documents/ecma-404-json-spec.pdf "Specification for JSON, JavaScript Object Notation"
 [lookup]: /content-management/l
 [ordering]: /templates/lists/ "Hugo provides multiple ways to sort and order your content in list templates"
 [pagevars]: /variables/page/
 [section]: /content-management/sections/
 [taxweight]: /content-management/taxonomies/
-[TOML Spec]: https://github.com/toml-lang/toml "Specification for TOML, Tom's Obvious Minimal Language"
+[toml]: https://github.com/toml-lang/toml "Specification for TOML, Tom's Obvious Minimal Language"
 [urls]: /content-management/urls/
-[YAML Spec]: http://yaml.org/spec/ "Specification for YAML, YAML Ain't Markup Language"
+[yaml]: http://yaml.org/spec/ "Specification for YAML, YAML Ain't Markup Language"